 A decision in 4 steps

-We explain below how you can best approach a decision in 4 steps.
-Getting started with the Best Decision Step-by-Step Plan!
+What's the best approach to a decision in 4 steps?
+Get started with the Best Decision Step-by-Step Plan!

 Best interests of the child